-- Cause if their own actions cause harm, e.g. discriminating against a worker on ethnicity or other grounds, or victimising workers for joining a trade union. - Contribute to if, in combination with partners, their activities cause harm or substantially incentivise and enable a third party to cause harm, or if the organisation could or should have foreseen the outcome, and could have put mitigation in place to prevent it, e.g. increasing production targets for merchandise at the last minute that could foreseeably have led suppliers to cut corners on working conditions. - Pinnet Balance Make a continuing and the Abried markets are desired as a organisation should not assume any partner (even, for example, government-run security services) will not be complicit in adverse human rights impacts.
+- Cause if their own actions cause harm, e.g. discriminating against a worker on ethnicity or other grounds, or victimising workers for joining a trade union. - Contribute to if, in combination with partners, their activities cause harm or substantially incentivise and enable a third party to cause harm, or if the organisation could or should have foreseen the outcome, and could have put mitigation in place to prevent it, e.g. increasing production targets for merchandise at the last minute that could foreseeably have led suppliers to cut corners on working conditions. - Direct linkage if the event is linked via a third party to products, services or operations that cause harm, e.g. if a contracted construction firm or hospitality supplier uses trafficked migrant workers or a firm producing event merchandise breaks a supplier code of conduct by using child labour.